 All the while, the emerald expanse of the Stann Creek District fans out in the distance below.
 Whether you reach the summit or not, standing in awe of a mountain is one of the few experiences that leave us feeling rooted – fully connected to the world and its intricacies.
 Victoria Peak Natural Monument is no exception to being a pocket of wonder and refuge to those looking for a deeper connection than WiFi.

 Victoria Peak Natural Monument

 The VPNM trail is reserved for intrepid hikers.
 Choosing to embark on the 27 km one-way trail requires the company of a licensed tour guide.
-There is magnetism in wild places – one that calls to us on a spiritual level.
-Surely a bucket list item for the self-proclaimed weekend warrior.
-Connect to a higher sense of adventure in Belize on Victoria Peak Natural Monument.
+After all, there is magnetism in wild places – one that calls to us on a spiritual level.
+Surely a bucket list item for the self-proclaimed weekend warrior, connect to a higher sense of adventure in Belize with the Victoria Peak Natural Monument.